-If you’ve heard of the Rogue Valley Symphony, but not heard the Rogue Valley Symphony, you’re in the right place – this is our collection of archival concerts from the last year.
+If you’ve heard of the Rogue Valley Symphony, but not heard the Rogue Valley Symphony, you’re in the right place – this is our collection of archival pieces from the last year, which we will be adding to over the course of the current season.
 Listen to your heart’s content, and if you want to see more, check out our YouTube channel.

 Jim Fox’s ethereal musical landscape, The City the Wind Swept Away, takes us gently to a place of timeless beauty.
 This serene music is best savored when you find a calm moment for introspection.
 So pour yourself a hot cup of tea, light a candle, and spend twenty minutes with us as we reflect on how the world has changed, and how it has changed us.

 Rogue Valley Symphony Masterworks 3 Concert Detour, featuring string players in the Holly Theater.

 Aaron Kernis, Musica Celestis